.

 Lettuce

-We still have some early varieties out that we can harvest, but the lettuce we want to sow out now must be summer-proof, that is, bolt-resistant varieties.
+We still have some early varieties out that we can harvest, but the lettuce we want to sow in May must be summer-proof, that is, bolt-resistant varieties.

 Rocket salad

-is an easy one!
-Sow it, harvest he leaves, and when you let it bloom, it will spread itself.
+Rocket salad is one of the easiest crops to grow.
+Sow it, harvest the leaves, and when you let it bloom, it will spread itself.

 Spinach